zpzim/SCAMP/README.md

 ~~~~
 Ubuntu Required Packages:
    sudo apt-get install protobuf-compiler libprotobuf-dev
-   # cmake 3.8 is not available via apt install it manually from the link above
+   # Depending on Ubuntu version cmake 3.8 may not be available and you will need to install manually
+   sudo apt-get install cmake
    # Install cuda via the link above
 Fedora:
    sudo dnf install protobuf-devel cmake3 gcc-c++